deoxis9001/Archipelago/worlds/tboir/docs/en_The Binding Of Isaac Repentance.md

 ToDo: needs testing

-## What Risk of Rain items can appear in other players' worlds?
+## What The Binding of Isaac: Repentance items can appear in other players' worlds?

 By default, The Binding of Isaac items are: